Every year, millions of Americans of all ages take part in some form of occupational therapy.

 It’s important to get that out of the way because although most Americans know what physical therapy is and why it’s needed, the same can’t be said of occupational therapy.
 If you don’t know the difference between the two, scroll down to the end of this article.
 You’ll learn all about it there.

-Basically, the main point of occupational therapy is to “help people across the lifespan to do the things they want and need to do.”
+Basically, the main point of occupational therapy is to “help people across the lifespan to do the things they want and need to do,” according to the American Occupational Therapy Association.
 In many cases, that includes regaining skills they lost because of an injury or illness so they can lead normal lives.

 Along those lines, the exercises most often tied to this sort of therapy usually focus on “activities of daily living” like: